macdevopsyvr/macdevopsyvr.github.io/index.md

 ## Registration:

 The cost is $99.
-Food is included on the day of the conference including a light breakfast and lunch.
+Food is included on the day of the conference including a light breakfast and lunch. <a href="http://cars-ebmsweb.its.sfu.ca/logon/log_p1_logon.aspx?oc=05&cc=STANDARD-BBY&AppSessionID=ej9fakfa2ffpeiofcm&eventid=21141" target="_blank">Register here</a>.

-Here is [the link](http://cars-ebmsweb.its.sfu.ca/logon/log_p1_logon.aspx?oc=05&cc=STANDARD-BBY&AppSessionID=ej9fakfa2ffpeiofcm&eventid=21141 "MacDevOps Registration") to the registration site.

 ## Call for Submissions!